aws/aws-codeguru-cli/README.md

 # CodeGuru Reviewer CLI Wrapper
 Simple CLI wrapper for CodeGuru reviewer that provides a one-line command to scan a local clone of a repository and receive results.
-This CLI wraps the [AWS CLI](https://aws.amazon.com/cli/) commands to communicated with [AWS CodeGuru Reviewer](https://aws.amazon.com/codeguru/).
+This CLI wraps the [AWS CLI](https://aws.amazon.com/cli/) commands to communicate with [AWS CodeGuru Reviewer](https://aws.amazon.com/codeguru/).
 Using CodeGuru Reviewer may generate metering fees in your AWS account.
 See the [CodeGuru Reviewer pricing](https://aws.amazon.com/codeguru/pricing/) for details.